y1zhuo/CSE110/index.md

 **My motto is:**
 > Keep moving, never back.

-I believe `Failure`, 'Feedback` and `Focus` are the 3 F's required for purposeful practie.
+I believe `Failure, Feedback and Focus` are the 3 F's required for purposeful practie.